Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Conclusion

 \section{Conclusion}

-We have presented a practical and efficient framework for automatically constructing task-specific hybrid model that judiciously integrating full attention and linear attention mechanisms.
-By first distilling linear attention counterpart for each full attention block via blockwise local distillation, and then applying a greedy, validation-guided replacement strategy, our method identifies a high-performing hybrid architecture without costly pretraining or neural architecture search.
+We have presented a practical and efficient framework for automatically constructing task-specific hybrid models that judiciously integrates full attention and linear attention mechanisms.
+By first distilling linear attention counterpart for each full attention block via blockwise local distillation, and then applying a greedy, validation-guided replacement strategy, our proposed DtR identifies a high-performing hybrid architecture without costly pretraining or neural architecture search.
 Extensive experiments show that our approach yields task-specific hybrid models, which strategically retain full attention in task-critical layers to preserve expressive power, while adopting linear attention elsewhere to gain computational efficiency.

 Crucially, our approach is both backbone-agnostic and task-general: it can be seamlessly applied to any pretrained full-attention models and adapted to diverse downstream tasks with minimal overhead.
-We believe this paradigm offers a scalable and deploy-friendly pathway toward efficient adaptation of foundation models, particularly in resource-constrained or latency-sensitive scenarios.
+We believe this paradigm offers a scalable and deployment-friendly pathway toward efficient adaptation of foundation models, particularly in resource-constrained or latency-sensitive scenarios.